raspibolt/raspibolt/raspibolt/raspibolt_70_remote_lncli.md

 # Use lncli on a Different Computer
 It is possible to run *lnd* on the RaspiBolt, and *lncli* on a different computer.
 The instructions below explain how to install *lncli* on a Windows PC and communicate with the RaspiBolt.
 Instructions for different computer systems (MAC, Linux, ...) will be very similar.

-In these instructions, it is assumed the lncli computer is on the same LAN as the RaspiBolt, but it is possible to also have the lncli computer outside the local LAN.
+In these instructions, it is assumed the lncli computer is on the same LAN as the RaspiBolt.
+It is possible to also have the lncli computer outside the local LAN but that introduces additional security risks and will not be included in this guide.

 ## RaspiBolt